grijjy/JustAddCode/README.md

 * [Automate Restorable Operations with Custom Managed Records](CustomManagedRecords/RestorableOperations), as discussed in this [blog post](https://blog.grijjy.com/2020/08/03/automate-restorable-operations-with-custom-managed-records/).
 * [Custom Managed Records for Smart Pointers](CustomManagedRecords/SmartPointers), as discussed in this [blog post](https://blog.grijjy.com/2020/08/12/custom-managed-records-for-smart-pointers/).
 * [Introduction to Shader Programming](GpuProgramming), as discussed in this [blog post](https://blog.grijjy.com/2021/01/14/shader-programming/).
+* [Happy New Year from Team Grijjy!](HappyNewYear), as discussed in this [blog post](https://blog.grijjy.com/2021/12/31/happy-new-year-from-team-grijjy/).
+* [The Curiously Recurring Generic Pattern](CuriouslyRecurringGenericPattern), as discussed in this [blog post](https://blog.grijjy.com/2022/01/25/crgp/).